Arunesh-Gour/Aquaponics_System/README.rst

 Aquaponics_System
 *****************
 ..
 Brief description of project, what it is used for.
+AI based aquaponics automation system.

 Installing / Getting started
 ============================
 ..
 Introduction of minimal setup.
    Command, followed by explanation in next paragraph or after every command.

+:Supported on: *  Ununtu 20.04.
+               *  Windows 10.

+*  Current version does not support installation.
+*  Setup dev environment and get started.

 Developing
 ==========
 Built with
 ----------
 ..
 List of main libraries, frameworks used including versions.
+*  Python==3.x
+*  Django==3.2
+*  Python3-tkinter

 Prerequisites
 -------------
 ..
 What is needed to set up dev environment.
    For instances, dependencies or tools include download links.
+For other requirements, see ``requirements.txt``.

 Setting up dev
 --------------